 Don’t worry about the Header yet, we’ll get to that in just a moment.

-What we need to say finally about the Section Break is how to choose which break to use.
+What we need to say finally about Section Breaks is how to choose which break to use.

 In general, you are going to use Section Break: Next Page.
 The Odd and Even break options force the next active section to the next odd or even page, respectively.
 This is fine to use, but remember that it will always break to the defined type of page.
 So, if you insert a Section Break: Odd Page on an odd page, it will skip the next even page (leaving it blank) and begin the next section on an odd page.
 This can cause unwanted blank pages.